tutek1/DTLabs/03_Platformer2D/lab03.md

 - Learn how to **reset** the scene
 - Learn about scaling 2D objects in the **viewport**

 Here is the template for this lab.
-Please download it, there are new assets, scenes, and folders.
+Please download it, since there are new assets, scenes, and folders.
 <button>
   [Template Project](https://cent.felk.cvut.cz/courses/39HRY/godot/03_Platformer2D/template.zip)
 </button>